4 June, 2020

 - You’ve built a custom platform but the number of users is constantly growing and the app is slowing down.
 Your developers have absolutely no idea why and where the bottleneck is.
 You bought a bigger server – no improvement.
 You’ve hired a freelancer – they’ve come, blamed everything but eventually haven’t helped and said it has to be rewritten from scratch.
 Clients are complaining which puts pressure on your business.

 I know the natural reaction for a crisis like that is to ask someone for a one-time fix.
 Unfortunately, it doesn’t and won’t work.
 You need to restore control over the application.
 In order to do that you must learn WHAT causes the app to work so slow.
 Any software is a system of connected vessels and if you want to learn how to speed it up, you need to break it down.
 It’s not a trivial issue and shouldn’t be taken lightly.
-Here’s a to-do list I use for software consultancies with The Software House clients.
+Here’s a to-do list I use for software development consulting with The Software House clients.

 Now it’s DevOps engineer’s turn.
 They build control over the solution with bottlenecks, memory consumption and what cases make the app go slower.
 This is an operation on two fronts – metrics track the app’s (over)load at every stage, automatic robots check the status and DevOps spot holes and bugs.